-Continuing my series of interviews with Latam Agile Luminaries, this time I had the great pleasure to interview Ana Carmona from Barcelona, Spain.
+Continuing my series of interviews with Latam Agile Luminaries, this time I had the great pleasure of interviewing Ana Carmona from Barcelona, Spain.

-Ana is a software crafter with more than fifteen years of experience in backend software development; she’s also a strong advocate for Clean Code and eXtreme Programing practices.
-Besides her passion for the technical side of Agility, Ana is an active member in the Agile Community in Spain.
+Ana is a software crafter with more than fifteen years of experience in backend software development; she’s also a strong advocate for Clean Code and eXtreme Programming practices.
+Besides her passion for the technical side of Agility, Ana is an active member of the Agile Community in Spain.

-She observed that typically Agile coaches focused in introducing a framework or improving some aspects of the organization, but very few of those Agile coaches can actually code and provide hands-on mentoring to developers.
-A consequence of this is that development practices remain the same even after Agile adoptions attempts.
+She observed that typically Agile coaches focused on introducing a framework or improving some aspects of the organization, but very few of those Agile coaches can actually code and provide hands-on mentoring to developers.
+A consequence of this is that development practices remain the same even after Agile adoption attempts.

 Because frameworks like Scrum or methods like Kanban provide ways to improve communication, team dynamics, etc., product development tends to move faster but with questionable quality because, as Ana stated before, software development practices remained the same.

 Ana also mentioned that fewer and fewer developers are coming to Agile conferences, and that is one of the reasons why she and her community are working to popularize technical practices like Clean Code.
 Ana made an important observation: developers now have the same or higher workload than before in organizations that tend to maximize resource utilization and see in Agile as a better tool for that purpose.

 Speaking of Agile adoptions, she mentioned that now we’re facing an interesting phenomenon: organizations keep hierarchies but with Agile terminology like Scrum Masters reporting to Agile coaches in Scrum of Scrums meetings.
 “Resources” coding as fast as they can to meet Agile metrics is another reflection of the same phenomenon.